-The course aims to build on Part II Biochemistry to deepen and extend your knowledge and understanding of the scientific method and process and of two further selected specialised aspects by means of a lecture course, and to develop your research skills and knowledge of research techniques and instrumentation by means of lecture courses, seminar series and a two-term research project.
+The course aims to build on Part II Biochemistry to deepen and extend your knowledge and understanding of the scientific method and process.
+You will study two further selected specialised aspects of biochemistry by means of a lecture course.
+You will develop your research skills and knowledge of research techniques and instrumentation by means of lecture courses, seminar series and a two-term research project.

 The course aims to enable students to achieve research level knowledge and integrated understanding within two of the following specialisms:

 Lectures present case studies in precisely understood contexts, within broad themes of protein-protein recognition (e.g. in molecular signalling), protein-nucleic acid recognition (e.g. in the RNA degradosome and DNA repair) and protein-small molecule recognition (e.g. in molecular assembly lines and drug screening).